fpiette/OverbyteICS/ReadMe6.txt

 Library Path).
 If not, add it manually.

 Once the package is installed, you may open the sample projects.
-There is a project group called Del100Sam.bdsgroup which has all sample programs.
-Open it with file/open project (Ctrl-F11), browse to the Internet directory, select and open Del100Sam.bdsgroup.
+There is a project group called OverbyteDel100Sam.bdsgroup which has all sample programs.
+Open it with file/open project (Ctrl-F11), browse to the Internet directory, select and open OverbyteDel100Sam.bdsgroup.
 You will get some dialog box telling you that resource files are missing (they have not been included in the zip file to save space) and are recreated by Delphi.
 It is OK.
 Any other error message is a problem you should fix.
-After all resource files have been recreated, you should see in the project manager a group of projects called Del100Sam.
+After all resource files have been recreated, you should see in the project manager a group of projects called OverbyteDel100Sam.
 In this group, you'll find all sample programs.

 To compile all samples at once, do Project / Build all projects.
 This will take some time to compile all sample programs.
 Delphi may run out of memory if you don't have large RAM installed.
 If this happend, just build the project one by one.

-DELPHI2006/.NET
-Directory Delphi\DotNet contains IcsDotNet.bdsgroup with all projects.
-Open it and build all projects.

 DELPHI 2005/WIN32:
 Follow Delphi 2006/Win32 installion.
 Replace "90" by "100" in all project group or packages.

-DELPHI 2005/.NET
-Follow Delphi 2006/.NET installation

-DELPHI 7: Directory VC32 contains IcsDel70.dpk which is a package source for all components.
+DELPHI 7: Directory VC32 contains OverbyteIcsDel70.dpk which is a package source for all components.
 Using Delphi, do a file/open, select *.dpk and browse to the VC32 directory.
-Select IcsDel70.dpk and open it.
+Select OverbyteIcsDel70.dpk and open it.
 Then click on the Install button.
 You should see the FPiette tab on the component gallery.
 Add VC32 directory path to your library path (Tools menu / Environment Options / Library / Library Path.
 Add VC32 path at the end of the existing path).

 Once the package is installed, you may open the sample projects.
-There is a project group called Del70Sam.bpg which has all sample programs.
-Open it with file/open, browse to the Internet directory, select and open Del70Sam.bpg.
+There is a project group called OverbyteDel70Sam.bpg which has all sample programs.
+Open it with file/open, browse to the Internet directory, select and open OverbyteDel70Sam.bpg.
 Then Project/Build all projects.
 You'll get all sample programs compiled.
 It is likely that for each project, Delphi complains about a missing .res file.
 This is not a problem, Delphi will recreate it as needed.
 They have not